Young Writers Institute

 At the end of the Institute, families are invited to celebrate as students read their best work from their own copy of a published anthology.
 Our Institute is best suited for students who are eager to attend and who want to write for fun.

-Our 2025 Young Writers’ Institute sessions will take place on weekdays from June 23 - July 1 from 8:00 a.m. until 12:00 p.m. at the University of Pittsburgh.
-Registration for the summer of 2025 begins January 6, 2025.
-YWI will accept 15 registrations per age bracket.
-Registration closes May 1, 2025.
+Our 2026 Young Writers’ Institute sessions will take place on weekdays from June 22 - June 30, with a closing ceremony held on July 1.
+YWI will run from 9:00 a.m. until 1:00 p.m. at the University of Pittsburgh.
+Registration for the summer of 2026 begins January 6, 2025.
+YWI will accept 25 registrations per age bracket.

 Please contact us with any questions or concerns.